ratovia/osaka_mentor_freemarket/README.md

 # freemarket_sample_53b
-It is a copy site of popular freemarket application.
+It is a copy site of popular freemarket application!
 We are Osaka Tech::Expert 53term.
 The team B!
 The final product of the team B.